 If you’ve never been to drug rehab before, you may be wondering what goes on in a typical day.
 Depending on the level of care that you choose, it can vary.
 However, most programs help you to make use of every moment.
 Throughout your time in rehab, every piece of information you observe can potentially save your life.
 You’ll be getting the tools you need to begin the healing process and face life on life’s terms when rehab is over.

 The highest level of care that you can enter is residential treatment, which is a form of rehab in which you live at the facility.
-Residential treatment stays can vary based on your insurance as well as your personal progress.
-This is the best option for those who have severe addictions or have dealt with chronic relapses.
-Residential treatment provides you with the accountability and structure you need, as well as therapies such as:
+Residential treatment stays can vary based on your insurance as well as your progress.
+Residential treatment is the best option for those who have severe addictions or have dealt with chronic relapses.
+This treatment provides you with the accountability and structure you need, as well as therapies such as:

 Intensive Outpatient Programs